sheki/talks/gophercon_2015_notes.md

 Parse was acquired by Facebook in 2013.

 # Parse - before Go.
 How did Parse look before adopting Go.
 In 2013, parse was a Ruby on Rails app, it had 10 engineers working on it.
 It was quite popular we had around 60 thousand mobile apps.
-And we were having issues.
+But we were starting to have issues.

 #parse issues
 Our biggest issue at Parse was one big app could impact our performance.
 This was because we used Unicorn - a process based ruby HTTP server.